 Nearing has an MA in modern and contemporary Literature from the University of Toronto, received an MFA in Film from York University, and was a Producer Resident at the Canadian Film Centre.
 He has studied under Northrop Frye (Fearful Symmetry) and Michael Ondaatje (The English Patient).
 He has worked as producer, director, writer and editor for numerous films on several networks.
 His documentary subjects have ranged from juvenile homicide (CBC) to the longest bridge in the world over ice-forming waters (Discovery) to Russians playing in the National Hockey League (The Sports Network) and a look at the stagecraft of some of the world's finest writers (Bravo).
 He moved from documentaries to dramatic projects and founded 9/23 Films in 2008.

 Nearing coordinates an MFA program in Independent Filmmaking at Governors State University, in the South Chicago area, and is developing MFA Film paths with the David Lynch Graduate School of Cinematic Arts and the Shanghai Theatre Academy.
-He is a Fellow of the John Simon Guggenheim Foundation and The MacDowell Colony.

 Photo: Dirk Fletcher